-Symptoms can occur a bit differently in each child.
+Symptoms can be different in each child.
 They can include:

-- Swelling at the site of the tumor
+Swelling at the tumor

-- Lump (mass) in the area
+Lump (mass) in the affected bone

-- Increased pain with activity or at night
+Increased pain with activity or at night

-The symptoms of osteosarcoma can be like other health conditions.
+The symptoms of osteosarcoma can be a lot like other, more common health conditions.

 Make sure your child sees a healthcare provider for a diagnosis.